 Each app is dedicated to a different topic: one for counting, one for basic operations, one for geometry, and so on.

 Just like in Sushi Monster, maths is learned and practised through playing games which engage children and can be played anywhere.

 There are seven apps in total which can be downloaded for £3.99 each or £19.99 in a bundle.

 Gojimo is an app specifically designed to help those preparing for all kinds of exams.

-Catering for those sitting school entrance exams, following A level and GCSE maths courses, our favourite feature of this wonderful free app is its progress tracker, which lets you see just how far you’ve come!
+Catering for those sitting school entrance exams, following A level and maths revision GCSE courses, our favourite feature of this wonderful free app is its progress tracker, which lets you see just how far you've come!